douglasgreen/outlines/computing/computer_science/algorithms.md

 #### Quick Sort

 Quick sort is another divide and conquer algorithm like merge sort but with a different approach.
-It selects a \'pivot\' element from the array and partitions the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
+It selects a 'pivot' element from the array and partitions the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
 The sub-arrays are then sorted recursively.

 -   Efficiency: Has an average and best-case time complexity of O(n log n), but the worst-case is O(n²).
 However, in practice, it is often faster than merge sort and heap sort.
 -   Characteristics: Quick sort is widely used because of its efficiency, but its performance can degrade if the pivot elements are not well-chosen.